sjondavey/python_azure_function_step_2/README.md

 ├── proxies.json                        # ____I'm not sure about this yet
 └── requirements.txt                    # Overwritten and missing the packages the original project required.
 File must be fixed for the deployment to work
 ```

+### Change the default behaviour on launch
-Manually change `launch.json`: The initial project was set up so that pressing `F5` would run **the file that had focus in VSCode**.
+ In the initial project `launch.json` was set up so that pressing `F5` would run **the file that had focus in VSCode**.
 The Azure extension want F5 to fun the Azure Function locally (including emulating the server environnement).
 Until the original settings are deleted, `F5` will not run correctly.

 The original `launch.json` is in the README.md file for the first step.
 Turing this into an Azure Project appended to it.
 We must delete the original configuration now to ensure `F5` works are required for testing the function locally.
 When you have completed editing it, it should look as follows:
 ```